On P^1-stabilization in unstable motivic homotopy theory: Weak cellularity and nullity

 \subsection{Weak cellularity and nullifications: basic properties}

-In this section, we study nullifications at a {\em pointed, compact, motivic space $A$}; in practice, $A$ will be a motivic sphere $S^{p,q}$.
-We then introduce the class $O(A)$ of weakly $A$-cellular spaces.
-By definition; these are spaces that admit no non-trivial maps to $A$-null spaces.
+In this section, we study nullifications at a {\em pointed, compact, motivic space $A$}.
+We then introduce the class $O(A)$ of weakly $A$-cellular spaces, which are spaces that admit no non-trivial maps to $A$-null spaces (see \ref{par:Anullification}-\ref{ex:classicalzerotruncation}).
+We then analyze the behavior of weakly $A$-cellular spaces with respect to colimits and $A$-null spaces with respect to limits, and the interaction of the nullification functors with monoidal structures and base change (see \ref{lem:leftbousfieldcolimits}-\ref{rem:A-null-expl}).
+Next, upon restricting to pointed connected spaces, we give an explcit construction of $A$-nullification and deduce a host of consequences, e.g., behavior of weak cellularity with respect to smash products and connectivity (see \ref{const:smallobject}-\ref{thm:cellularityofsmashproducts}).

+Of greatest interest to us is the analysis of weakly $S^{p,q}$-cellular and $S^{p,q}$-null spaces; we give some useful characterizations of such spaces (see \ref{cor:truncatednessviahomotopysheaves}-\ref{cor:cellularityofcompositesoffibers}).
+Afterwards, we study the interaction of loop spaces and $S^{p,q}$-nullification and use this to analyze the relationship between truncations and weak cellularity, and the behavior of weak cellularity in fiber sequences.
+We conclude that nilpotent motivic spaces are preserved by $S^{p,q}$-nullification (see \ref{lem:Lpq-loop-B}-\ref{cor:pqtruncationpreservesnilpotence}).